abipalli/semioverse/README.md

 In terms of game design, the `shift` method could be used to transfer roles, objects, or other properties between different parts of the game state.
 For example, it could be used to move a player from one scene to another, to pass an element from one character to another, or to move something from potentiality to actuality.

-**swap 🔄:** This method is used to replace a value at the given key 🔑 in a `Idea` or `Map` structure at the end of each given route.
+**swap 🔄:** This method is used to replace a value at the given key 🔑 in a `Oxel` or `Map` structure at the end of each given route.
 The `swap` method will replace the key-value pair at the end of the route.
 The original key-value pair that was replaced is yielded back to the caller.

-**navigate 🧭:** This method is for navigating through the Idea's structure based on paths or a generator object.
-It respects the `ruleEngine` and follows the paths provided, keeping track of `currentIdea` and `previousIdea` in the `positions` set, effectively allowing for bi-directional navigation.
+**navigate 🧭:** This method is for navigating through the Oxel's structure based on paths or a generator object.
+It respects the `ruleEngine` and follows the paths provided, keeping track of `currentOxel` and `previousOxel` in the `positions` set, effectively allowing for bi-directional navigation.
 If it encounters the reserved keyword `"metaphor-dive"`, it looks ahead one path and goes deeper if possible.
-It yields an object containing `previousIdea`, `pathTaken`, and `currentIdea`.
+It yields an object containing `previousOxel`, `pathTaken`, and `currentOxel`.

 ```javascript
 player.navigate(scenes, roles, moves)
 ```

-**snapshot 📸:** This method is used to create a snapshot of the current state of the `Idea` structure up to a specified depth.
-It first checks if the operation is allowed by the `ruleEngine`, then creates a deep copy of the current `Idea` up to the provided depth, and lastly freezes the copied structure to prevent mutation.
+**snapshot 📸:** This method is used to create a snapshot of the current state of the `Oxel` structure up to a specified depth.
+It first checks if the operation is allowed by the `ruleEngine`, then creates a deep copy of the current `Oxel` up to the provided depth, and lastly freezes the copied structure to prevent mutation.
 The snapshot method has many uses including allowing players to capture the *state-of-play* in order to undo moves or to provide *proofs of state* 🧩📸🔐.

-What emerges from the methods introduced so far is a dynamic system of meaning where individual units (Ideas) are linked through paths (thread 🧵), creating a network (weave 🕸️) that can be explored (navigate 🧭) and transformed (shift/swap 🔄).
+What emerges from the methods introduced so far is a dynamic system of meaning where individual units (Oxels) are linked through paths (thread 🧵), creating a network (weave 🕸️) that can be explored (navigate 🧭) and transformed (shift/swap 🔄).

 *(note that in the future we want to make all methods and properties oxels themselves that are woven, and use the oxel-based interpreter)*

-# Ideas as perspectives 👁️🧩
+# Oxels as perspectives 👁️🧩

 **Interestingly the structure created by threading/weaving oxels embodies the concept of perception 👁️.** For example, imagine constructing oxels to symbolize all individuals populating your life-world, yourself included 👥🌍🧩.